assimp/assimp-docs/source/about/quickstart.rst

 See its documentation for more Android-specific cmake options (e.g. **-DANDROID_ABI** for the target ABI).

 - Code-Example:
-A small example how to wrap assimp for Android:
+A small example of how to wrap assimp for Android:

 ::